valkyria-dev/valkyria/README.md

 About The Project
 -----------------

-Valkyria is a simple HTTP server written in C++ that allows you to configure routes and settings using XML files.
+Valkyria is a prototype web framework written in C++ that allows you to configure routes and settings using XML.
 The server is designed with simplicity and ease of customization in mind.
-You can define routes, ports, root paths, and more without touching the C++ code.
+You can define routes, ports, root paths, and more without even touching code.

-Of course, this project is a starting point, and you are encouraged to modify it according to your needs.

 ### Built With

 *   C++
-*   XML Configuration

 Getting Started
 ---------------